MALPICAHJ1010/PALM2-BARD/CHAT-BACK./README.md

 ## Features

 - Character-based chatbot: The chatbot can emulate the style and personality of various characters.
-- AI-powered: The chatbot uses the PaLM2 model from OpenAI to generate responses.
+- AI-powered: The chatbot uses the PaLM2 model from Google to generate responses.
 - RESTful API: The backend provides a RESTful API for the front-end application to interact with.

 ## Installation